How Sustainable is Your Circular Economy?

 That means the additional emissions due to the logistics of returned products are not offsetting the savings generated by reusing products.

-However, this is considering that your stores and logistics operations can manage this rental process for 400 items.
+However, this is because your stores and logistics operations can manage this rental process for 400 items.

 Additional parameters would be needed to have a complete assessment,